hk2906/hk2906.github.io/index.md

 - Quick to learn new programming languages and tools

-- Programming skills in Python, Java, C, and Haskell
+- Coding skills in Python, Java, C, and Haskell.
+Experience with HTML & JavaScript

 - Understanding and experience with machine learning libraries such as PyTorch and Scikit-learn

-- Experience with SQL, including complex requests as part of previous projects
+- Experience with SQL, including complex queries as part of previous projects

-- Experience with Git, used for both personal and university projects
+- Experience with Git, used for both personal and university projects, as well as Continuous Integration practices

 - Experience with languages and tools such as EssencePrime & Savile Row, the Eclipse Modeling Framework, and the KWin scripting API